effinggames/financial-charts/README.md

 Gulp Tasks:
 `gulp clean`: Cleans the /public folder and all compiled assets
-`gulp default`: Compiles the assets without minifying / compressing
+`gulp default`: Compiles the js / css without minifying / compressing
 `gulp watch`: Watches the js, css, and image files for changes to recompile
 `gulp build`: Compiles, minifies, and compresses the assets (for production)